 View Comment Timeline

-When enabled, the dots in the timeline show any comments in the media , which can be viewed directly in the Comments tab .
+When enabled, the dots in the timeline show comments added by a user .
+Comments can be viewed directly in the Comments tab .
 Comments are arranged chronologically by time and are highlighted as they appear in the media timeline.

 Comments can also include replies from other users .
 Each comment shows the first five replies.
 When there are more than five replies, users can view a link to load more comments.